We will post announcements of available internships in June. Thank you!

 Looking to gain experience in museums, girls and women’s studies, or digital media?

-We accept internship and volunteer applications year-round.
+We accept internship and volunteer applications year-round, unless noted above.
 All work is done online.

 You are welcome to apply for the position that suits your needs and schedule.
 Internships require a minimum 5 hours per week commitment for at least 3 months.
 When you work each week is determined by you.
 Volunteers have no minimum requirements.

-You can select a top two choices for area of specialization, which will help determine your initial assignments.
+You can select your two top choices for area of specialization, which will help determine your initial assignments.
 Many of our interns complete a variety of projects during their time with us.
 You can choose to work in one or more fields in our museum, including:

 We also offer internships to those seeking to learn and create podcasts for our podcast series, GirlSpeak, or who are interested in developing other multimedia-based programs in the virtual and physical realms.

-We also seek interns who are experienced in developing handicap-accessible materials, so as to make our museum more accessible for a variety of audiences.
+We also seek interns who are experienced in developing handicap-accessible materials or working on accessible web design, so as to make our museum more accessible for a variety of audiences.